HESI Health Education Services Inc.

 What is the cost of the test?

-Please refer to the current Allied Health Packet for the HESI Dates/Fees
+Please refer to the current Selective Admissions Packet for the HESI Dates/Fees.

 Will I receive a refund if I miss the test?

 The cost of the test is non-refundable.
 Students who miss the test may reschedule for an additional fee.